imsubhamsingh/leetcode-premium/README.md

 # leetcode-premium
-Access to leetcode premium questions sorted by top comapnies.
+Access to leetcode premium questions sorted by top companies.